zhouhao27/mern-es6-swagger/README.md

 ## Notice

-> The eslint version in root may affect the react web so I change the version in package.json to 5.12.0
+> The different eslint version in root may affect the react web so I change the version in package.json to 5.12.0

 `"eslint": "5.12.0",`